Threekit Introduces AI for Building Materials, Helping Buyer, Designers and Pros Identify and Visualize the Right Products in Seconds

 Unveiled at the Chicago Build Expo, Threekit AI helps building materials manufacturers deliver guided, intelligent buying experiences across windows and doors, kitchen and bath, flooring and more

 CHICAGO, Oct.
-28, 2025/PRNewswire/ -- As AI reshapes how people search and make buying decisions, Threekit, today announced the launch of Threekit AI for Building Materials, an advanced AI-powered suite that transforms how professionals discover, configure and purchase complex building products.
+29, 2025 /PRNewswire/ -- As AI reshapes how people search and make buying decisions, Threekit, today announced the launch of Threekit AI for Building Materials, an advanced AI-powered suite that transforms how professionals discover, configure and purchase complex building products.

 Threekit is bringing the new solution to the Chicago Build Expo, introducing intelligent guided selling and configuration capabilities to product categories that have long challenged buyers, including windows and doors, kitchen and bath, tile and flooring, counter surfaces and cabinetry.

-Note: Correction (October 29, 2025): This post originally misstated that Marvin is a Threekit customer.
-It has been updated to reflect the correct information.